CCCADI LAUNCHES ENTREPRENEURIAL ASSISTANCE CENTER FOR ARTISTS OF COLOR (EACAC)

 EACAC’s curriculum and overall design were shaped with guidance from CCCADI’s Joy Collective—a group of alumni from our Institute for Racial and Social Justice in Arts and Culture fellowships, including the Innovative Cultural Advocacy Fellowship, Digital Evolution Artist Retention Program, and the Afro-Caribbean Art Curatorial Fellowship.

-The program kicked off earlier this month and will culminate on November 21, 2024.
-A part of CCCADI’s Institute for Racial and Social Justice in Arts and Culture, EACAC has been funded by the generosity of Altman Foundation and NYS Empire State Development.
+The program kicked off on October 1st and will culminate on November 21, 2024.
+A part of CCCADI’s Institute for Racial and Social Justice in Arts and Culture, EACAC has been funded by the generosity of Altman Foundation and Senate Majority Leader Andrea Stewart Cousins.

 👥